twentysixlabs/healthnotes-bot/services/mcp/README.md

 ## 1. Install Node.js (Required for npm)

 The MCP uses `npm` (Node Package Manager) to connect to the server, which comes with Node.js.
-If you do not have Node.js installed:
+If you do not have Node.js installed, install it form here, only takes a couple seconds:

 - Go to the [Node.js download page](https://nodejs.org/)
 - Download the **LTS** (Long Term Support) version for your operating system (Windows, Mac, or Linux)